KrazyPing/KrazyPing/README.md

-- 👋 Hi, I’m @KrazyPing
+- 👋 Hi, I’m @Krazy
-- 👀 I’m interested in eating Nopox
+- 👀 I’m interested in creating Minecraft plugins
-- 🌱 I’m currently learning how to eat Nopox
+- 🌱 I’m currently learning Kotlin/Java
-- 💞️ I’m looking to collaborate on eating Nopox Together
+- 💞️ I’m looking to collaborate on coding in Java
-- 📫 How to reach me find Nopox
+- 📫 How to reach me find Krazy#3681

 <!---
 KrazyPing/KrazyPing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.